 Building these datasets requires a lot of computational power, but once built the database can be searched very efficiently.

-We currently have 2 ways of searching the fragment network database:
+We have a number of ways of searching the fragment network database:

 This allows to run queries against the database (e.g. using a query molecule in SMILES format) and get back the set of similar molecules grouped by the type of transformation (e.g. all molecules with a substitution at each position).
 A number of calculated molecular properties can be included in the results.

 We have integrated the REST API into Optibruim's Stardrop desktop chemistry application.
 Using a simple query UI you can search the fragment network and display the results in Stardrop's CardView, with molecules of the same transformation being grouped in the same stack.
 This can be seen in the following screenshot:

 Access to the hosted REST API running on Amazon Web Services is provided on a subscription basis.

 The Stardrop integration is provided through Python scripts that are freely available, but require a subscription to the hosted REST API.

 Building custom databases and setting up the database and search API on your own infrastructure can be provided through our consultancy services.

 For more information on any of these please contact email@example.com